mi-erasmusmc/JCdmBuilder/README.md

 _The Vocabulary tab_

-At the top of the tab is a dropdown list containing three options.
+At the top of this tab is a drop down list containing three options.
 For each of the options different fields are shown.
-The options an their corresponding fields are:
+The options and their corresponding fields are:

 1. Load ATHENA CSV files to server